reese-001/nireon_v4/documentation/developer_docs/events/bootstrap_ordering_refactoring.md

-# NIREON Bootstrap Phase Refactor – Implementation Guide (v1.1)
+# NIREON Bootstrap Phase Refactor - Implementation Guide (v1.1)

-> **Goal:** Eliminate placeholder‑service warnings by pre‑loading the real shared
+> **Goal:** Eliminate placeholder-service warnings by pre-loading the real shared
 > services *before* any other bootstrap logic **while keeping “Abiogenesis” as
 > the very first phase**.
 >